-Throughout the years, Khoury embraced communications from a democratic entrepreneurship and socio-political consciousness perspective.
+Throughout the years, Mr. Khoury embraced communications from a democratic entrepreneurship and socio-political consciousness perspective.
 Hence, he naturally found himself at the forefront of the battle of ideas in the post-September 11 world order.

-A liberal democrat and a citizen and patriot of Lebanon, Eli was among the key planners and promoters of the 2005 Cedar Revolution and its ensuing pro-independence March 14 Movement, which ended Syria’s decades long occupation of Lebanon and initiated the restoration of Lebanon’s sovereignty.
+A liberal democrat and a citizen and patriot of Lebanon, Mr. Khoury was among the key planners and promoters of the 2005 Cedar Revolution and its ensuing pro-independence March 14 Movement, which ended Syria’s decades long occupation of Lebanon and initiated the restoration of Lebanon’s sovereignty.
 He has equally co-founded the Washington-based Lebanon Renaissance Foundation out of his belief in strengthening US-Lebanese bilateral relations.
 Khoury also kicked off Beirut’s influential web portal, Now Lebanon, and has co-published the Beirut Spring with veteran journalist Ghassan Tweini of An Nahar.

 The Honorable Tom Korologos - Director+